ON THIS PAGE: You will learn about the different types of treatments doctors use for children with PPB. Use the menu to see other pages.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the main treatment for PPB.
 A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
-If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor (called pre-operative chemotherapy).
+If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be performed before surgery to reduce the size of the tumor.
+This is called pre-operative chemotherapy.

-Chemotherapy may benefit patients with Type I PPB to reduce the risk of recurrence.
+In some patients, Type I PPB is treated with surgery and the role of chemotherapy after surgery is debated..
 Talk with your child’s doctor about whether it is recommended in your child’s case.
 Chemotherapy is always recommended for Types II and III PPB.
-The doctor may perform surgery first and then give chemotherapy to kill any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
+The doctor may perform surgery first and then give chemotherapy to destroy any remaining PPB cells; this is called adjuvant or post-operative chemotherapy.
 Sometimes, pre-operative chemotherapy is given.

 Not every child with PPB receives radiation therapy.
 The decision to use radiation therapy is made if the child’s health care team believes that there are still cancerous cells remaining after surgery and chemotherapy.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
 Learn more about palliative care.

-A remission can be temporary or permanent.
-This uncertainty leads many patients and families to feel worried or anxious that the tumor will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the tumor returning.
+Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.